Cron Alternatives for Reliable Scheduling

 Cancel or update the specific timer.
 If the user completes onboarding before the reminder fires, cancel that specific timer by ID.
 No flag-checking, no database cleanup.

 Built-in retries with backoff.
 If a delivery fails, retries happen automatically with configurable backoff, jitter, and delay.
-Each hook can override project-level retry settings — a payment retry might use a different strategy than a notification retry.
+Each hook can override project-level retry settings.
+A payment retry might use a different strategy than a notification retry.

 Per-delivery observability.
 Every delivery is tracked: pending, retry, completed, or failed.
 Attempt history shows what happened and when.
 No building a separate monitoring system.